-/YOU ARE COMFORTABLE WHEN you can take a proactive role.
+Yet, your answers in this instrument indicate that you find yourself at times taking a proactive role.
 Instead of remaining "the victim," you choose to act.
 You find small ways in which you are contributing to the problems and seek out those changes you could make to be less a "part of the problem" and become part of the solution.

-This is a wonderful start.
+This is a wonderful start!
 The more you observe, the more opportunities you will find to make a real difference with a few simple changes to your behavior and habits.